With changing times come changes in the way we care for our elders.

 Check references and credentials

-Two organizations — the Commission for Case Manager Certification (CCMC) in Mount Laurel, New Jersey, and the National Academy of Certified Case Managers (NACCM) in Tucson — offer certification programs.
-Both organizations require specialized degrees, experience and successful completion of an examination.
+Two nonprofit organizations, the Commission for Case Manager Certification (CCMC) in Mount Laurel, New Jersey, and the National Academy of Certified Case Managers (NACCM) in Tucson, Oklahoma, offer certification programs.
+Both require specialized degrees, experience and successful completion of an examination.

-Those who fulfill CCMC requirements become a certified case manager (CCM) and must renew the certification every five years, which includes continuing education requirements and another exam.
-Those who satisfy NACCM requirements become a certified care manager and must renew the certification every three years as well as complete continuing education requirements.
+Those who fulfill CCMC requirements become certified case managers and must renew the certification every five years, a process that requires continuing education and another exam.
+Those who satisfy NACCM requirements become certified care managers.
+They must renew every three years and meet continuing education requirements.

 9 questions to ask before you hire